wellsaid-labs/tts-evaluation/ops/gateway/README.md

       --tla-str cluster=staging \
       | kubectl apply -f -
    ```

+1. Delete the service account credentials from your local machine once the previous resources
+   are applied.

+    ```bash
+    rm ./kong-google-logging-service-account.secrets.json
+    ```

 1. Confirm that this plugin has been successfully picked up by the kong ingress controller.